jestin/SqrlNet/README.md

 	mdtool build -t:Clean SqrlNet.sln

+## Building Documentation

+If you are using tools from the Mono project, you can build both XML and HTML documentation easily.
+First generate the XML Monodoc files using:

+	mdoc update -i SqrlNet/bin/Debug/SqrlNet.xml -o SqrlNet/en SqrlNet/bin/Debug/SqrlNet.dll

+*Note - replace 'Debug' with 'Release' if you are building the Release build by default*

+From there, you can generate HTML documentation with:

+	mdoc export-html -o SqrlNet/html/ SqrlNet/en

+Now you can open the documentation in a web browser by opening `<root>/SqrlNet/SqrlNet/html/index.html`.

 ## Running

 In order to run the example applications (SqrlGtk, SqrlServerExample, SqrlNetExample), you need to make sure that libsodium is installed in a directory where it will be available to applications.
 This means it must either reside in the `bin` directory of the applications, or a directory in your system's library path (eg. `/usr/local/lib` for Ubuntu).